Quick access:

 BREAKING BAD MILD

 The show’s central joke is that successfully assuming control of a criminal empire depends on heeding the placid wisdom of a life coach.
-It’s possible author Dusse had a satirical point in his novel, namely that the principles of mindfulness, far from being inherently virtuous, are instead amoral, and can be applied in any direction.
+Author Dusse may have had a satirical point in his novel, namely that the principles of mindfulness, far from being inherently virtuous, are instead amoral and can be applied in any direction.

 The trouble with Murder Mindfully is that after Diemel has received his coaching in the first episode, every time he finds himself in a jam thereafter, he flashes back to the mindfulness lessons Breitner instilled in him.
 Voila, problem solved, at least temporarily.
 This happens in the second episode and in the next.
 And the next.
 While Diemel’s circumstances inevitably get more precarious, the solution is always the same.
 Halfway through the series, a viewer might assume that a plot twist is on the way that will shake up the routine, but no such surprise arrives.